Sin-Aman/Scorehub/README.md

 **Iteration 2** Due 10/18

-* As a user I want to receive this information in real time so I can stay on top of vital game information. **Story Points: 5**
+* As a user I want to receive live league standings in real time so I can stay on top of vital league information. **Story Points: 5**
 * Identify a way to host database [Free Azure hosting](https://azure.microsoft.com/en-us/free/sql-on-azure/)
 * As a user, I want to follow this information through twitter, so I can receive notifications of big soccer matches around the world. **Story Points: 5**